-The birthplace of the Confederacy, the State of Alabama was central to the Civil War.
+The birthplace of the Confederacy, the State of Alabama, was central to the Civil War.
 For years tensions had been building before Abraham Lincoln was elected as president in November 1860.
-Afterward, many politically powerful Alabamians viewed the election as an opening wedge that threatened to destroy slavery and across the state, came cries for state rights.
+Afterward, many politically powerful Alabamians viewed the election as an opening wedge that threatened to destroy slavery, and across the state came cries for state rights.

-During the war, Alabama provided numerous troops and leaders, military material, supplies, food, horses and mules to their cause.
+During the war, Alabama provided numerous troops and leaders, military material, supplies, food, horses, and mules to their cause.
 The state was not the scene of any significant military operations, yet it contributed about 120,000 men to the Confederate service, practically all the white population capable of bearing arms.
 Most were recruited locally and served with men they knew, which built morale and strengthened ties to home.
 Medical conditions were severe; about 15% died of disease, and 10% from battle.
 Alabama had few well-equipped hospitals, but it had many women who volunteered to nurse the sick and wounded.
-Soldiers were poorly equipped, especially after 1863, and often resorted to pillaging the dead for boots, belts, canteens, blankets, hats, shirts and pants.
+Soldiers were poorly equipped, especially after 1863, and often resorted to pillaging the dead for boots, belts, canteens, blankets, hats, shirts, and pants.

 Alabama Campaigns and Battles:

 Streight’s Raid in Alabama – April-May 1863 – Union Colonel Abel D. Streight led a raid through Alabama and Georgia from April 19 to May 3, 1863.
-His goal was to destroy parts of the Western and Atlantic Railroad, which was supplying the Confederate Army of Tennessee.
+His goal was to destroy parts of the Western and Atlantic Railroad, supplying the Confederate Army of Tennessee.
 The raid was poorly supplied and planned and was hindered by locals who had the advantage of home territory and opposed the Union.
-The raid ended with the defeat and capture of Streight and his 1,700 men at Cedar Bluff, Alabama, by Confederate Brigadier General Nathan Bedford Forrest who had 500 men.
+The raid ended with the defeat and capture of Streight and his 1,700 men at Cedar Bluff, Alabama, by Confederate Brigadier General Nathan Bedford Forrest, who had 500 men.

-Day’s Gap – April 30, 1863 – Also called the Battle of Sand Mountain, this battle occurred in Cullman County, Alabama on April 30, 1863.
+Day’s Gap – April 30, 1863 – Also called the Battle of Sand Mountain, this battle occurred in Cullman County, Alabama, on April 30, 1863.
 Union Colonel Abel D. Streight led a provisional brigade on a raid to cut the Western & Atlantic Railroad that supplied General Braxton Bragg’s Confederate army in Middle Tennessee.
 From Nashville, Tennessee, Streight’s command traveled to Eastport, Mississippi, and then proceeded east to Tuscumbia, Alabama, in conjunction with another Union force commanded by Brigadier General Grenville Dodge.
 On April 26, 1863, Streight’s men left Tuscumbia and marched southeast with their initial movements screened by Dodge’s troops.
 On April 30, Confederate Brigadier General Nathan Bedford Forrest’s brigade caught up with Streight’s expedition and attacked its rearguard at Day’s Gap on Sand Mountain.
 The Federals repulsed this attack and continued their march to avoid further delay and envelopment.
 Thus began a running series of skirmishes and engagements at Crooked Creek and Hog Mountain on April 30, Blountsville on May 1, and Black Creek/Gadsden and Blount’s Plantation on May 2.
 Forrest finally surrounded the exhausted Union soldiers near Rome, Georgia, where he forced their surrender on May 3.
 The running battle resulted in a Union victory, though Streight’s Raid ultimately failed.
 Total casualties were estimated at 88, with 23 from the Union and 65 of the Confederate.

 Operations in North Alabama, 1864